ASFHyP3/hyp3_paper/paper/outline.md

             - Scales according to usage compared to monthly budget allowance (using AWS Cost Explorer)
         - AWS S3 buckets house results download
           - Output data are publicly available for 2 weeks
     - Plugin development via HyP3-cookiecutter
         - Template for creating HyP3 containerized plugins
+          - Defines the entrypoint so that HyP3 can understand how to run the container
         - AWS ECR repositories straightforward to create for cookiecutter containers
     - HyP3 Access
         - Programmatic access
             - HyP3 API